Graph Set-colorings And Hypergraphs In Topological Coding: Conclusion

+\textbf{We hope:} The FCGSC-problem, the Hypergraph-string problem and the PCTSMGHS-string problem proposed in this article can resist attacks equipped with AI technology and quantum computing in the future.

+\textbf{We know:} There is a lack of applications of hypergraphs in other fields, such as graph theory, information security, privacy protection.
+And topology code theory requires more profound theories and powerful applications, and develops topological knowledge, topological representation, topological behavior and topological computation.

-We have applied set-colorings and intersected-graphs to observe indirectly and characterize properties of hypergraphs, no doubt, there are other methods to observe and study hypergraphs, and discover more properties of hypergraphs.
-We, also, hope that intersected-graphs mentioned here can be applied to real situations, such as network security, privacy protection, as well as anti-quantum computing in asymmetric cryptography.
-Predictably, hypergraph theory will be important application in the future resisting AI attacks equipped quantum computer, although the research achievements and application reports of hypergraphs are far less than that of popular graphs.
+\textbf{We hope:} The vertex-intersected graphs mentioned here can be applied to real situations, such as network security, privacy protection, as well as anti-quantum computing in asymmetric cryptography.
+Predictably, hypergraph theory will be an important application in the future resisting AI attacks equipped quantum computer, although the research achievements and application reports of hypergraphs are far less than that of popular graphs.

-Metaverse will be an important scene for the theoretical and application research of hypergraphs and hypernetworks.
+\textbf{We think:} In future research, metaverse will be an important scene for the theoretical and application research of hypergraphs and hypernetworks.
 It can also be said that the development of Metaverse will greatly promote the theoretical and application research of hypergraphs and hypernetworks.

+\textbf{We imagine:} It is not difficult to imagine that people use quantum computers, quantum phones, and quantum cryptography for communication and work in a short period of time in future bioelectronic devices.
+The human body can embed bioelectronic computer chips and other bioelectronic devices, and the DNA of the human body stores information data and provides power for embedded bioelectronic devices.

+\textbf{We declare:} Part of contents mentioned in this article have been applied the invention patents of CHINA.

-Graphs are codes, and codes are graphs.
-There's endless stuff to explore, it's interesting and beautiful, and a source of a lot of great questions \cite{how-big-data-graph-theory-20210819}.
+\emph{Graphs are codes, and codes are graphs.
+There's endless stuff to explore, it's interesting and beautiful, and a source of a lot of great questions} \cite{how-big-data-graph-theory-20210819}.